Exploring the Obakamiga Wilderness

 Francine with a nice Obakamiga Lake Walleye.

 After plucking a half-dozen 16- to 18-inch walleye, we head back to the lodge and nose up the weed-lined mouth of the Buck River to the dock in front of our cabin.
 Bathed in afternoon sunlight and protected from the wind, the cluster of housekeeping log cabins spread over a broad manicured lawn along the lush shores is an idyllic setting.
-From our cabin’s picture windows, we see the river meander into boreal wilderness while ducks bob on its surface and bald eagles swoop overhead.
+From our cabin’s picture windows, we see the river meander into the boreal wilderness while ducks bob on its surface and bald eagles swoop overhead.

-Cabins built along the beautiful Buck River.
+Cabins were built along the beautiful Buck River.

-While Francine is happy enjoying the scene, I’m still seized with the need to angle and jump back into the boat.
+While Francine is happily enjoying the scene, I’m still seized with the need to angle and jump back into the boat.
 I discover a sharp break along the edge of a saddle and although I only hook a couple of fish, both are thick, strong, and better than 22 inches.
 Satiated, I head back to barbecue steaks on the front lawn, crack the seal on a box of the finest red wine, and soak in the view of the river.

 Fish Cleaning Cabin